AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

     **`testIsEmpty_WithoutOccupations()`** tests against a mock resource definition that has a name but no occupations.

     **`testIsEmpty_WithoutImage()`** tests against a mock resource definition with a name and occupations but sets the mock Image to return to null.
 Note that we want to override the `modelFactory.getModelFromWrappedRequest(..)`behavior defined in `setUp()` to ensure the Image object returned by this call is null.
-The Mockito stubs feature is strict and does not want duplicitous code.
+The Mockito stubs feature is strict and does not want duplicate code.
 Therefore we set the mock with **`lenient`** settings to explicitly note we are overriding the behavior in the `setUp()` method.

     **`testIsEmpty_WithoutImageSrc()`** tests against a mock resource definition with a name and occupations, but sets the mock Image to return a blank string when `getSrc()` is invoked.

 1. Lastly, write a test to ensure that **isEmpty()** returns false when the component is properly configured.
-For this condition, we can re-use **/content/byline** which represents a fully configured Byline component.
+For this condition, we can reuse **/content/byline** which represents a fully configured Byline component.

     ```java
     @Test